JonathanRamos/fastcleverseg/ImageDatasets/VBs/readme.md

 \#VB: Total of segmented vertebral bodies in the exam.
 Pathologies: scoliosis (Sco), vertebra fracture (VF), spondylolisthesis (SL), and + represents other pathologies not diagnosable from vertebra segmentation.

 ## VB2

-In the second dataset \cite{ChengwenChuEtAl2015Dataset}, the authors provided annotated T2-weighted turbo spin echo MR of the lower spine.
+<p>In the [second dataset](), the authors provided 23 annotated T2-weighted turbo spin echo MR of the lower spine.
+The images are from anonymous healthy patients, each with at least seven vertebral bodies of the lower spine (T11-L5).</p>

-The images are from 23 anonymous healthy patients, each with at least seven vertebral bodies of the lower spine (T11-L5).
-Each exam presents reference manual segmentation for each vertebral body as binary masks, resulting in 161 labeled vertebral bodies.
-They did not report any information regarding the total time spent on the manual segmentation.
+<p>Each exam presents reference manual segmentation for each vertebral body as binary masks, resulting in 161 labeled vertebral bodies.
+They did not report any information regarding the total time spent on the manual segmentation.</p>
 <!-- % https://zenodo.org/record/22304#.XUmCeHVKhv9 -->

 ## VB3